 - Loan terms: Review the loan terms for any early pay penalties that may apply in the event that you can pay off the loan before the end of the term.
 Remember, lenders make their money on interest!

 - Impact on credit: Finally, consider the impact of the loan on your business credit score.
 Some debt can improve your credit rating, but too much debt will pull that number down.

 Once you land on a loan type for your business, find applicable lenders.
 Think of your business as a customer during this process.
 Shop around.
 Play one lender against another, and search for the best deal possible.

-Because lenders make their money on interest, they may not offer you their best rate at introduction.
+Because lenders make their money on interest when it comes to small business financing, they may not offer you their best rate at introduction.
 Don’t be offended by this.
 Push back.
-Let the lenders know that you are shopping their rates and terms against competitors.
+Let the lender know that you are shopping their rates and terms against competitors.

 Once you have narrowed down the list of lenders, make sure you understand their requirements before applying.
 For example, most lenders require collateral to secure the loan.